halyph/mind-flow/docs/blog/2026/2026-02-18-nodejs-embed-std-lib.md

 At a high level:

 1. Node identifies the request as a built-in.
-2. `BuiltinLoader` returns the module’s source text from the embedded in-memory table (not from disk).
+2. `BuiltinLoader` returns the module's source from the embedded in-memory table (not from disk).
-3. V8 compiles the source into a function (Node wraps modules in a function like CommonJS modules).
+3. V8 **deserializes the pre-compiled bytecode** from the embedded code cache rather than parsing and compiling the source from scratch (Node wraps modules in a function like CommonJS modules).
 4. Node executes it and caches the resulting module exports.

 For a detailed, source-linked walkthrough of the real call chain, Joyee Cheung’s post in the references is the best starting point.